We Exist to grow Together in Faith

 Love to read?
 Join our Book Club on the last Monday of every month to discuss some of the hottest reads in the last several years through the lens of faith.
 The group meets online via ZOOM.

-During the month of February we are reading The Chance by Karen Kingsbury.
-We will meet to discuss the book on Monday, February 27, 2025 at 7 p.m.
-EST, online via ZOOM.
+During the month of March we are reading One Summer in Savannah by Terah Shelton Harris.
+We will meet to discuss the book on Monday, March 31 at 7 p.m.
+EDT, online via ZOOM.
 All are welcome to participate.
 Happy reading!

 Click Here to Join the ZOOM